 Shockingly, on May 16, Lemelson announced his stake in WWE and called on the Board to pursue new management or ownership.
 He followed up on his bullish prognostication on June 19, while being interviewed on Benzinga's PreMarket Prep.
 He reiterated that the underlying business had value, but the current management had been negligent and drastic changes were called for including the possible sale of the company.
 At the time of his initial announcement the shares closed at $11.27 and the day he was interviewed the shares ended the session slightly higher at $11.74.
 Not far from the panic-selling low of $10.55 that occurred on May 16.

 Company Makes Changes

-WWE, with its monopoly in the sector, toned down its content a bit and became a bit more kid-friendly.
-It has even fostered a new generation of fans, in Lemelson's opinion.
+WWE, with its monopoly in the the sector, toned down its a content a bit and became a more kid-friendly and has fostered a new generation of fans in Lemelson's opinion.
 Despite its move to lighter content, Lemelson admits he will not be tuning in any time soon.

-In Thursday's session, the stock has reached its highest level since that disastrous day in May, climbing over $15 and trading as high as $15.38.
+When being interviewed for this article and being congratulated for his bold calls, he response was simply “Glory to be God”, not taking full credit for amazing turnaround in share price of WWE.
+In Thursday's session, it has reached its highest level since that disastrous day in May, climbing over $15.00, trading as high as $15.38.

-When pressed for a upside target for the issue, Lemelson stated he does not like to place hard targets on his investments.
-Instead, he prefers to reevaluate his stake in WWE as more fundamental information becomes available.
+When pressed for a upside target for the issue, Lemelson stated he does not like place hard targets on his investments.
+Instead he prefers to reevaluate his stake in WWE as more fundamental information becomes available.

-In the old days, when Smith Barney spoke, people would listen.
-In today's market, when Lemelson speaks, investors may want to listen up as well.
+In the old days, when Smith Barney spoke, people used to listen.
+In today's market when Lemelson speaks, investors may want to listen up as well.